 Proteins are important for people with diabetes.

-Here are some good sources of protein to choose from:
+The following are some good sources of protein to choose from:

-- skinless, boneless chicken breasts or strips
+- skinless, boneless chicken breast or strips

 - white fish fillets

 Plant-based proteins include beans and bean products, such as: